Shubhamgujar790/CodeX-Food-Beverage-Analysis/README.md

   - Try out different looks for our product packaging to see which one people like the most.

 - **Best Buddies with Supermarkets:**
   - Work closely with supermarkets so more people can see and buy our drinks easily.

+▶️**Conclusion**

+ Being part of this Project taught me how to look at survey info and figure out what's important.
+What did I do with that?
+I gave CodeX some smart ideas to make their marketing plans better.
+It wasn't just a challenge; it was like turning a data into a plan & insights  for making decision.